Are you and your love planning on throwing a romantic backyard wedding? Congratulations!

 Perhaps you want to share the day with your family and close friends at a place that means so much to you to enjoy the biggest day of your life.
 We have some helpful hints to make your big day a success.

 A backyard wedding can be a show stopper.
 It allows you the liberty to choose the date and time for your big event.
 Otherwise, you might need to wait for months or years to get a spot in traditional venues.
 Whatever the reason, you’ll love the intimate feeling that comes only with a backyard wedding.

-Better yet, the money you spend on fantastic patio accessories to set up for the big day is well-invested—you’ll enjoy these splurges for many years to come.
+Better yet, the money you spend on fantastic patio accessories to set up for the big day is well-invested.
+So celebrate your love with an affordable but memorable wedding.
+And, you’ll enjoy some of these splurges for many years to come.

 1 – Lighting Up